advaitgosai/cs326-final-web_lizards/docs/final.md

 We have implemented the login and register functionalities however weren't entirely able to use passport to do the authentication part of it.
 We experimented different ways of how we can integrate the passport library into our server and database file, such as having a seperate database for the username and password that ties into another datebase with more attributes.

 ## Division of Labor
-* Corinne - Home Page APIs, Ride Page Passenger APIs, updating both pages with data from rides database
+* Corinne - Home Page APIs, Ride Page Passenger APIs, updating both pages with data from users and rides database
-* Sachetan - Add Ride APIs, Creating rides database structure
+* Sachetan - Add Ride APIs, Creating rides database structure, Documentation
-* Tarang - Login APIs, Register APIs, Heroku Deployment
+* Tarang - Login APIs, Register APIs, users database implementation, Heroku Deployment
-* Advait - Ride Page Driver APIs + Frontend, Ride Page Passenger APIs, Documentation
+* Advait - Ride Page Driver APIs, Ride Page Passenger APIs, Add Review API and reviews database implementation

 ## Conclusion
 Overall, having the milestones was beneficial to our learning because we were able to build the application step by step and see how the different back and front end pieces of our design needed to work together to accomplish the project.
 One challenge we faced was deciding what could be done individually and what would be best to work on collectively.
 We had to learn how to delegate certain portions of the project to different individuals while also keeping track of each other's work in order to make merging our code together easier.
 In addition, getting familiar with Github commands especially in a team setting was valuable experience while completing this project.